safari lodges Tanzania

 .

-Dense woodlands, evergreen forests, grassy flood plains, steep mountainsides with the rest of the Park, probably two thirds of it covered by beautiful Lake Manyara – a bird watchers haven
+Discover dense woodlands, evergreen forests, grassy flood plains, steep mountain sides with probably two thirds of the Park covered by Lake Manyara – a bird watchers haven

 .

-The best game viewing season at Lake Manyara is from August to September and December to February.
+The best game viewing season at Lake Manyara is from Aug to Sep + Dec to February.

 .